-Scale Purpose Responsibility Strategic Flood Risk Assessment (SFRA) To provide a broad assessment of all types of flood risk in the area to inform strategic land use planning decisions and to identify opportunities for reducing flood risk.
-Typically involves up to a Stage 2 - Initial Flood Risk Assessment.
-A site-specific flood risk assessment would be recommended where the initial flood risk assessment demonstrates the potential for a significant level of flood risk or where there is conflict with the vulnerability of proposed development.
-Local Authorities Site-specific Flood Risk Assessment (SSFRA) To identify and assess all types of flood risk for a proposed new development and to assess the potential effects of climate change, the impact of development on flooding, and residual risks.
+Scale Purpose Responsibility

+Strategic Flood Risk Assessment (SFRA) -

+To identify and assess all types of flood risk for a proposed new development and to assess the potential effects of climate change, the impact of development on flooding, and residual risks.
 To propose appropriate site management and mitigation measures to reduce flood risk to an acceptable level.
 If stages 1 and 2 of assessment have been undertaken to appropriate levels of detail, it is likely that the SSFRA will require detailed channel and site surveys and flood modelling.
 Planning Applicants